autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

             Ready to drive? (yes/no)
             ```

           e.
-Acceleration Phase: After 3-second counting, the vehicle accelerates to the TARGET_VELOCITY with TARGET_ACTUATION_FOR_ACCEL before braking.
+Acceleration Phase: After 3-second counting, the vehicle accelerates to the `TARGET_VELOCITY` with TARGET_ACTUATION_FOR_ACCEL before braking.

           f.
-Braking and Recording: Once the target velocity is achieved, the tool applies the braking command.
+Braking and Recording: Once `TARGET_VELOCITY` is achieved, the tool applies the braking command.
 During this process, you will see:

             ```bash
             Actuate with brake pedal input: target_brake_pedal_input
             ```

             A ROS bag file records all relevant topics during this session.
-The filename is generated as constant_acceleration_cmd_ACCEL_TARGET_ACCELERATION_CURRENT_TIME, where TARGET_ACCELERATION is input target acceleration value, and CURRENT_TIME is the timestamp in YYYYMMDD-HHMMSS format.
+The filename is generated as constant_actuation_cmd_ACCEL_TARGET_ACCELERATION_CURRENT_TIME, where TARGET_ACCELERATION is input target acceleration value, and CURRENT_TIME is the timestamp in YYYYMMDD-HHMMSS format.
 The ROS bag file will specifically include topics matching the regular expression:

             ```bash
             /control/(.*)|/vehicle/(.*)|/imu/(.*)|/sensing/imu/(.*)